n0rdy/remindme/README.md

 ```shell
 remindme help
 ```
-Please, note that some flags have shortcuts, e.g. `--about` can be replaced with `-a`, `--time` with `-t`, etc. To see the full list of shortcuts, run the `help` command.
+Please, note that some flags have shortcuts, e.g. `--about` can be replaced with `-a`, `--time` with `-t`, etc. To see the full list of shortcuts, run the `remindme help`.